 Rate of transcription

 If a certain protein is required in large numbers, one gene can be transcribed by several RNA polymerase enzymes at one time.
-This makes it possible for large amount of proteins to be produced from multiple RNA molecules in a short time.
+This makes it possible for a large number of proteins to be produced from multiple RNA molecules in a short time.

 Much like how RNA is built from many nucleotides, a protein is formed from many amino acids.
 A chain of amino acids is called a ‘polypeptide chain’ and a polypeptide chain bends and folds on itself to form a protein.